 - a.
 Any official information regarding the Project will be disseminated from the Procuring Authorities either from an official email account or on agency letterhead, in either case from the Procuring Authorities' Contact Person or the executive director of either of the Procuring Authorities. - b.
-The Procuring Authorities will not be responsible for, and Proposers may not rely on, any oral or written communication or contact or any other information or exchange that occurs outside the official process contemplated by this RFQ.
+The Procuring Authorities will not be (and shall be deemed not to be) responsible for, and Proposers may not rely (and shall be deemed not to have relied) on, any oral or written communication or contact or any other information or exchange that occurs outside the official processprocesses contemplated by this RFQ.